GoldenEye (song): Background and release

-The song was written by Bono and the Edge of Irish rock band U2 for Tina Turner, after they learned that she had been invited to sing the theme song to the upcoming James Bond movie (Depeche Mode had initially been approached in 1994 but were coming to the end of their Devotional tour and could not meet the schedule).
-The track was produced and mixed by British producer/remixer/composer Nellee Hooper, best known for his work with Massive Attack, Madonna, U2 and Björk.
+Depeche Mode was initially approached in 1994 to sing the main theme song for GoldenEye, but were coming to the end of their Devotional Tour and could not meet the schedule.
+Instead, the producers got Tina Turner to agree to do the song.
+After being informed of Turner's involvement, Bono and the Edge of Irish rock band U2 were next to join, and agreed to write the song.
+The track was produced and mixed by British producer/remixer/composer Nellee Hooper, best known for his work with Massive Attack, Madonna, U2, and Björk.
 The track reached number ten on the UK Singles Chart and became a top-five hit in several European countries.

 "GoldenEye" was first released on the original motion picture soundtrack and the following year it was included on Turner's album Wildest Dreams.
 The song has been covered by Nicole Scherzinger for the 2010 remake of the GoldenEye 007 video game.